rebuschain/rebus.docs/knowledge/staking/index.md

 Each validator has the freedom to set their own commission rates.
 Validators have the power to alter their commission rates as they desire within the range each validator sets when they create their validator.

-When considering the amount of commission are willing to pay, you may consider that some validators will provide the bare minimum infrastructure to run a validator while others will run enterprise grade hardware and security which comes with higher operating costs.
+When considering the amount of commission you are willing to pay, you may consider that some validators will provide the bare minimum infrastructure to run a validator while others will run enterprise grade hardware and security which comes with higher operating costs.
 Sometimes a higher commission rate may represent the higher costs for some operators to provide a higher level of service.
 However, this may not always be the case.

 ### Slashing history and validator uptime